ACLoong/acloong/README.md

     2. io module
         a. console
-        b. file operate
+        b. file operation
         c. log

     3. container module
         a. list, linkedlist and arraylist
-        b. map, hashmap and sortedmap, dict: we should resolve the issue that take too much cost when rehash a big table.
+        b. map, hashmap and sortedmap, dict: we should resolve the issue that takes too much cost when rehashing a big table.
         c. queue
         d. stack
         e. hash set and sortedset